Have you noticed a limited neck movement or a little tilting to one side in your child?

 A Chiropractor for torticollis offers gentle pediatric adjustments that work to restore movement quickly with no pain and no need for surgery.

-Keep on reading to know more about the condition, its symptoms and causes, what treatments are available, and how Chiropractic care may be the best option for your child.
+Keep on reading to know more about the condition, its symptoms and causes, what and how Chiropractic care may be the best option for your child.

 What is torticollis?

 Torticollis, or wry neck, is a condition affecting the neck muscles, causing the head to twist and rotate to one side.